YanlinMa/SpongeBob/README.txt

 Gameplay:

-Once the original board is displayed for the player, they are then asked to select the the piece they want to move.
+Once the original board is displayed for the player, they are asked to select the ID of the piece they want to move, and a list of possible directions will be displayed for them.
+The player will then input one of the directions provided, which may include FL (front left), FR (front right), and for king pieces, BL (back left), and BR (back right).
-********method undetermined.

-The player(s) is prompted to choose a numbered piece and can enter L, R, BL, BR to move left, right, back-left, back-right respectively.
-These selections are filtered so the piece must exist and the move must be allowed by game rules.
+After the player makes their move, either the second player will then take their turn, or the computer will generate a move based on the difficulty of the game.

 Levels are implemented with the presence of checkers strategies (or the lack thereof) in the moves of the opponent.
 After the player selects a level, the algorithm will scan the board to judge the best move to counteract the player’s advance.